SecureNet

 They know you're making DNS queries.
 They cannot see what domains you're querying.

 Why Not Google DNS?
 SecureNet prioritizes DNS providers whose incentives align with user privacy.
-We use Quad9 (a non-profit with no logging) and Cloudflare (audited privacy practices and no advertising business).
+Quad9 is a non-profit with no logging.
+Cloudflare has audited privacy practices and no advertising business.
+Google's core business is advertising.

 Hardware Monitoring (Monit)